Gage-Technologies/gigo-documentation/extension/tutorial_creator/extension_tutorial_creator_5.md

 </br>

-Once this is step is rendered to the user it will be displayed to a user as a button inside the tutorial that will link to the specified file/line.
+Once this step is rendered to the user it will be displayed to a user as a button inside the tutorial that will link to the specified file/line.
 For more examples reference the Tutorial Viewer section on Code Tours.

 ![extension_tutorial_creator_9.svg](https://raw.githubusercontent.com/Gage-Technologies/gigo-documentation/master/extension/tutorial_creator/extension_tutorial_creator_9.svg)

 </br>

 You can use this to conveniently link to code blocks inside tutorials.
-In the below example the step could link to this example function.
+In the below example, the step could link to this example function.

 ![extension_tutorial_creator_10.svg](https://raw.githubusercontent.com/Gage-Technologies/gigo-documentation/master/extension/tutorial_creator/extension_tutorial_creator_10.svg)